alemak7701/Ebay/README.md

 # Ebay
-This is a repository of scripts that I use for selling on Ebay
+This is a repository of scripts that I use for selling items on Ebay